rg-3/screenshot.js/README.md

 __To be released__

+* The settings and help icons are fixed in place and follow scroll when there is more than 8 screenshots to browse through.

 * Add a settings page that allows the user configure the extension.
   (The two options that can be configured are described below).